Ronaldo is under fire again - Qatar 2022 will define the 'bulletproof' striker's World Cup legacy

 It was such an ill-advised move that even Rio Ferdinand admitted he could no longer defend his former team-mate's actions.

 Ronaldo's reaction wasn't at all surprising, though.
-He's thrown touchline tantrums before; he'll likely do so again.
+He's thrown tantrums in the past; he'll likely do so again in the future.
 However, there is one big difference this time.

 There is a level of frustration on show here that Ronaldo has never exhibited before.
 And it's easy to understand why.
-Ronaldo's character has been questioned before, but never his value to a team.
+Ronaldo's character has been questioned on plenty of previous occasions, but never his value to a team.

 For the first time in his career, a side is quite clearly better with him on the bench than in the starting line-up.
-This isn't how his glorious return to United was supposed to pan out, and that clearly hurts.
+An acrimonious exit after just over 18 months wasn't how his glorious return to United was supposed to pan out, and that clearly hurts.

 But what really stings is that he knew he needed to get out of Old Trafford during the summer, and yet didn't receive a single concrete offer from one of Europe's elite.